-Museum staff, including interim chief curator Melissa Yuen and curator of education Kate Holohan, will support the Fellows by providing access to the museum's collection, collaborating on course-related and pedagogical materials, and co-curating the Spring 2025 exhibitions.
+Museum staff, including curator Melissa Yuen and curator of education Kate Holohan, will support the Fellows by providing access to the museum's collection, collaborating on course-related and pedagogical materials, and providing class visit support as needed.
 Consultations with additional museum staff may also be possible.